UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 This section defines how teams performance is scored and how rankings are determined in the Virtual Stage

-### Scoring Method

-- Mission time begins at the mission start time
-- When a delivery is successfully completed, a delivery score is calculated using the scoring formula
-- The total score is displayed at the top of the QLabs window

 ### Scoring Formula

 - Score for each completed delivery = 1000 − delivery completion time + window delivery bonus
 - Total Score = Sum of all delivery scores

 Delivery Completion Time is the time taken to complete a delivery, measured from the mission start time until the package is successfully delivered